RayHightower/RayHightower.com/_posts/2015-02-18-sicp-study-group.markdown

 Alternative solution: Grab a pre-compiled binary from the [MIT/GNU Scheme](http://www.gnu.org/software/mit-scheme/) site.
 The `mit-scheme-9.2-x86-64.dmg` disk image was the right one for my early 2013 MacBook Pro.
 Your system may be different.

-{% imgcap middle /images/gnu_float.png Opening the MIT/GNU Scheme disk image. %}
+{% include image.html img="/images/gnu_float.png" caption="Opening the MIT/GNU Scheme disk image." %}

 To install, drag the `MIT/GNU Scheme.app` icon into the Applications folder on the Mac.